Your pet. Their health. Our passion.

 Welcome to the Dufferin Veterinary Hospital family!

-We have three integrated locations situated to conveniently provide the health care you need for your pet.
+We have two integrated locations situated to conveniently provide the health care you need for your pet.
 Please join us for exceptional, comprehensive and compassionate veterinary care – we look forward to meeting you!

 Our team is here to assist you.